uffayushh/VIT-BHOPAL-PROJECT/PROJECT_REPORT.md

 ## 1. Introduction

 With the increase in online activity and security threats, strong password generation is a critical need for users.
 This project delivers a simple yet effective password generator written in Python.
-The code allows users to specify a custom password length (with a sensible lower bound for security), then creates a password that is difficult to guess or brute-force, leveraging a diverse set of characters.
+T[...]

 ## 2. Objectives